 |I should tell them all the facts immediately.||They may not be able to understand everything, or be able to

 handle the intensity of the situation.
 They will set the pace if

-It is important to pay attention to childrens grief because…
+It is important to pay attention to children’s grief because if unattended…

 - They can experience higher levels of depression in adulthood.

-- Children who have been able to grief tend to be promoters of resilience.
+- Children who have been able to grieve tend to have greater resilience.

 Grieving children and youth…

 - Have an innate desire to be included in events

 - Continue to grieve at each developmental level

 What does grief look like for children and youth…